suongMai/wp_q_rag/README.md

 # RAG Retrieval Pipeline Challenge

-Build an AI agent to find similarly results base bon user input text The data set to test is WordPress QA dataset from hugging face: https://huggingface.co/datasets/mteb/qadupstack-wordpress
+Build an AI agent to find similarly results base on user input text The data set to test is WordPress QA dataset from hugging face: https://huggingface.co/datasets/mteb/qadupstack-wordpress